-Purpose: This list provides project details about the 2021-23 Healthy Housing Remediation Program budget request.
-This list represents cleanup projects that are underway and need funding to support the cleanup for ready to proceed projects.
+Ecology 2021-23 Capital Budget Project List Toxics Cleanup Program Healthy Housing Remediation Program 8/13/2020 proce proce more i proceed projects.
+The projects were proceed, cost efficiency, geographic more information becomes available. proceed projects.
 The projects were ranked according to phase of cleanup with Cleanup/Post Closure Monitoring having priority over Feasibility Study, Investigation, and Assessment.
 A review of acuity of need, readiness to proceed, cost efficiency, geographic distribution and purposes of increasing affordable housing for each project was conducted.
 This list is a plan based on the best information available to Ecology.
-The plan may change as 8/13/2020 more information becomes available.

-Rank Project Title Project Description Phase of Cleanup Amount (000's) Site Address City County Leg.
+The plan may change as more information becomes available. rity over Feasik ed.
+This list is a ility Study, I ı plan based nvestigation, anc on the best infor l Assessment.
+A mation availabl r review of a e to Ecology acuity of nee y.
+The plan d, readines may chang s to e as Rank R Project Title Project Description Phase of Cleanup Amount (000's) Site Address City County Leg.
 District Lat.
 Long.
 1 Capital Housing Staff As more affordable housing projects are funded and the associated work ramps up, Ecology will need additional capacity to meet the demand for technical assistance and formal oversight of the required cleanup actions.
-AII \$ 361 Statewide Statewide Statewide Statewide Statewide Statewide Statewide Statewide 2 Mt.
+All \$ 361 Statewide Statewide Statewide Statewide Statewide Statewide Statewide !
+Statewide 2 Mt.
 Baker Grand Street Commons A Prospective Purchaser Consent Decree was signed by Ecology and the Mount Baker Housing Mt.
 Baker Grand Authority in May 2018.
 The Remedial Investigation is complete and the project is moving Street Commons forward towards a Cleanup Action Plan (CAP).
 Additional funds will finalize the CAP, engineering design, and remedial action.
-Cleanup Construction \$ 2,200 1750 22nd Ave S Seattle King 37 47.59 -122.30 ဇာ Bellingham Healthy Housing The Bellingham Healthy Housing site is located on a 3-acre portion of the Georgia Pacific West site in the City of Bellingham.
+Cleanup Construction \$ 2,200 1750 22nd Ave S Seattle King 37 47.59 -122.30 ю Bellingham Healthy Housing The Bellingham Healthy Housing site is located on a 3-acre portion of the Georgia Pacific West site in the City of Bellingham.
 The proposed project consists of a mixed use redevelopment with a local food campus and affordable housing among other residential and commercial uses, such as workforce housing, work-live spaces, ground-floor commercial, a community kitchen, workforce training, and public open space.
 Cleanup \$ 2,600 Cornwall Ave & Laurel Street Bellingham Whatcom 42 48.75 -122.48 4 Mt.
 Baker Rainier and Genesee The Mount Baker Rainier and Genesee site contains chlorinated solvent releases from three former dry cleaners and a location where a very large building was constructed on creosote piles.
 The project would redevelop this underutilized property into a 5-story commercial and residential complex with roughly 150 affordable housing units and 220 market-rate units.
 Cleanup \$ 4,000 4208 Rainier Ave.
-S. Seattle King 37 47.57 -122.29 S Skyway Housing The Skyway Redevelopment site contains contaminated soil and groundwater associated with a former dry cleaners.
+S. Seattle King 37 47.57 -122.29 'n Skyway Housing The Skyway Redevelopment site contains contaminated soil and groundwater associated with a former dry cleaners.
 The project proponents have proposed a mixed use redevelopment with commercial and retail space, a multifamily condominium with at least 100 affordable housing units, and community space.
 Cleanup Construction \$ 1,000 12548 Renton Ave.
 S. Seattle King 37 47.49 -122.23